Greek Basketball League Hall of Fame

 The hall's inaugural class, was inducted on 18 December 2022.

 History

-The Greek Basket League Hall of Fame's first class was inducted in a ceremony that took place at the Nikos Galis OAKA Indoor Hall, in Marousi, Athens, in December 2022.
+The Greek Basketball League Hall of Fame's first class was inducted in a ceremony that took place at the Nikos Galis OAKA Indoor Hall, in Marousi, Athens, in December 2022.
 It took place during the 2022 HEBA Greek All-Star Game weekend.
 The hall's first class included a total of thirty players and three head coaches.